swisspost/design-system/CONTRIBUTING.md

 The custom commands can be found in the [root pacakge.json](./package.json) as `cahngeset:publish` and `changeset:version` and are used in the [release workflow](./.github/workflows/release.yaml).

-## License
+## License and code of conduct

-By contributing your code, you agree to license your contribution under the [Apache 2.0 License](./LICENSE).
+By contributing your code, you agree follow our [code of conduct](https://github.com/swisspost/design-system/blob/main/CODE_OF_CONDUCT.md) and agree to license your contribution under the [Apache 2.0 License](./LICENSE).

 Licenses of third party packages that are bundled with any output (e.g. Bootstrap) need to be included in the output and delivered with the output code.